UtrechtUniversity/re-presentation-src-components/exercises.md

     * Fill in the required details
     * Add parameters to your component

-**Note**: you can of course come back to edit your component and its parameters.
+**Note**: you can of course come back to edit your component and its parameters later.
 When you do so, remember that you'll need to [promote your changes to the *Live* version of the component](https://servicedesk.surf.nl/wiki/pages/viewpage.action?pageId=102826582)!

 ### Create a Catalog Item